roboticaml/roboticaml.github.io/about-machine-learning/what-is-machine-learning.md

----
-layout: page
-title: What is Machine Learning?
----

 # What Is Machine Learning?

 Artificial intelligence, machine learning, deep learning, neural networks.
 These are all hot topics and they carry with them a lot of hype.
 Here is a a very brief explanation of each term.